pocketrice/GamblersDelight/README.md

 </p>

-_Lean green gambling machine running on the power of coffee beans and JavaFX._
+_Mean green gambling machine running on the power of coffee beans and JavaFX._
 <br><br>
 #
 > Execute program (app or CLI) at com.gdjfx/app/ProgramApplet or com.gdjfx/cli/ProgramConsole.
 Requires JavaFX.